EvansNjogu/EvansNjogu/README.md

 I believe in building AI that matters, and this is just the beginning.

-🤖 My latest endeavor is crafting a cutting-edge Sign Language Recognition Tool, a project fueled by my passion for accessibility and inclusivity in technology.
-I believe in using AI for meaningful impact, and this tool is just the beginning.

 ## 🌱 Always Growing

 The learning doesn't stop at graduation.
 I'm continually exploring new research, tackling coding challenges and leveling up on the latest in neural networks, multimodal learning and beyond.